shan-emacs/emacs-packages-mirrors/melpa/ibuffer-project-readme.txt

-This pacakage provides ibuffer filtering and sorting functions to group buffers by project or by `default-directory'
+This pacakage provides ibuffer filtering and sorting functions to group buffers by function or regexp applied to `default-directory'.
+By default buffers are grouped by `project-current' or by `default-directory'.

+Buffer group and group type name is determined by function or regexp listed in `ibuffer-project-root-functions'.
+E.g. by adding `file-remote-p' like this:

+   (add-to-list 'ibuffer-project-root-functions '(file-remote-p .
+"Remote"))

+remote buffers will be grouped by protocol and host.

-To group buffers by project set `ibuffer-filter-groups' to result of `ibuffer-project-generate-filter-groups' function:
+To group buffers set `ibuffer-filter-groups' to result of `ibuffer-project-generate-filter-groups' function:

    (add-hook 'ibuffer-hook
              (lambda ()
                (setq ibuffer-filter-groups (ibuffer-project-generate-filter-groups))))

 This package also provides column with filename relative to project.
 If there are no file in buffer then column will display `buffer-name' with `font-lock-comment-face' face.
 Add project-file-relative to `ibuffer-formats':